-Is it easy to find a vendor that would offer you competitive terms of procurement?
-No, practically, it can take time and effort to find a vendor that fits your criteria.
-In a complex supply chain system, vendor management can become highly complicated when many vendors are involved, as each will have its pay rates, contract payment terms, and methods of communication.
-Your sourcing department will spend time looking for vendors, getting quotations, and reading internet reviews, but the final selection will always be based on financial parameters and procurement payment terms.
-One of the often overlooked criteria in vendor contract management is vendor payment terms.
+Is it easy for you to find vendors that offer favorable and competitive procurement terms?
+No, practically, it can take time and effort to find vendors that fit your criteria.
+In a complex supply chain system, vendor management can become highly complicated when many vendors are involved, as each vendor will have its own payment structure, rates and fees, contract terms, and communication methods.
+Your sourcing department spends time looking for vendors, getting quotes, and reading internet reviews, but the final selection is typically based on financial parameters and procurement payment terms.
+One of the often-overlooked criteria in vendor contract management is vendor payment terms.

 Research shows that, in a procure-to-pay cycle, one in twelve businesses don’t monitor their payment processes at all.

-Most businesses prefer keeping their accounts receivable as low as possible, but how about enhancing the potential of the bills you owe – your accounts payable?
-Payment terms with suppliers will vary from industry to industry.
+Most businesses prefer keeping their accounts receivable cycles as short as possible, but how about enhancing the flexibility potential of the bills you owe – your accounts payable?
+Payment terms with suppliers vary from industry to industry.
 Generally, you want as much time as you can get to pay your suppliers.
 As far as your cash flow is concerned, money in your pocket is preferable to money in the hands of your suppliers.
-However, a balance needs to be struck.
-Pushing for extended payment terms or simply paying invoices late, could be damaging to your relationship with your supplier.
+However, a balance needs to be maintained.
+Pushing for extended payment terms or simply paying invoices late could be damaging to your relationship with your supplier.

 An overview of procurement contract payment terms and their impact on cashflow

 And that's when procurement payment terms come into play.
-Contract payment terms are important because knowing how much money will get debited from your account and when is essential to accurate cash flow projections.
-Hence, the payment terms are crucial when negotiating a contract.
-Your procurement contract payment terms should maximize how strategically you pay your vendors to retain working capital longer as well as and minimize inconvenience for them.
-A good set of contract payment terms should benefit both parties.
+Payment terms are important because knowing how much money will get debited from your account and when is essential for accurate cash flow management.
+Hence, payment terms are crucial when negotiating a contract.
+Payment terms help you strategically maximize working capital retention cycles and minimize inconvenience for your vendors.
+A good set of payment terms should benefit both parties.

-Most companies have a net-45 term.
-Net-45 means that buyers would make the payment 45 days after the date of invoice.
-When a supplier receives a purchase order, some terms and conditions apply to all invoices received.
-The only area of a company that can negotiate net-45 payment terms is the purchasing department.
+Many companies have a net-45 term.
+Net-45 means that buyers would make the payment 45 days after the invoice date.
+When a supplier receives a purchase order, some terms and conditions apply to all invoices issued.
+The only department within a company that can negotiate net-45 payment terms is the purchasing department.
 The net payment terms on which an organization will pay will be vital in determining the financial consequences and the financial risk associated with the supply and purchase contract.
-In some industries, suppliers face lengthening average payment terms – not to mention the challenge of collecting those terms in a timely fashion.
+In some industries, suppliers face lengthening average payment terms – not to mention the challenge of collecting those payments in a timely fashion.

-Choosing net payment terms (of more than 45 days) may inconvenience your vendors as business owners, as they will have expensed the entire project without receiving income.
-So, your contracts should have an ideal payment term that helps you manage your cashflows as well as does not hamper your vendors’ liquidity.
+Forcing net payment terms (of more than 45 days) may inconvenience your vendors as business owners, as they will have expensed the entire project without receiving income.
+So, your contracts should have an ideal payment term that helps you manage your cash flow and does not hamper your vendors’ liquidity.
 However, monitoring contracts by payment terms will give you a clear picture of what amount is expected to get debit and its impact on the cash flow.
-Based on the cash flow projection, you may consider negotiating contract payment terms that are in your favor.
+Based on the cash flow projection, you may consider negotiating payment terms that are in your favor.

-Let’s take a look at the below scenario of late and extended payments and their impact on cash flow.
+Let’s take a look at a scenario of late and extended payments and their impact on cash flow.

 Impact to vendor

-- Irregular payments after multiple follow-ups create uncertainty for the small business and impact their cash flow.
+- Irregular payments after multiple follow-ups create uncertainty for the small business and impacts their cash flow.

-- Due to the delayed payments, the small business is suffering difficulties in meeting tax obligations on time, paying its own suppliers and employees on time.
+- Due to the delayed payments, the small business faces difficulties in meeting tax obligations on time, and paying its own suppliers and employees on time.

-- Late payments are also contributing to the forced reduction of staff working hours.
+- Late payments also contribute to the forced reduction in staff working hours.

-- The small business believes that a termination for convenience clause is included in contracts with big businesses, so they can just get rid of small businesses for any reason.
-This makes it difficult for small businesses to chase late payments for fear of losing the contract.
+- The small business fears that the large business may trigger the termination for convenience clause included in the contract.
+This makes it difficult for the small business to chase late payments for fear of losing the contract.

-- Since the payments aren’t released on time, the AP team has no clarity on when the next is due.
+- Since payments aren’t released on time, the AP team has no clarity on when the next payment is due.

-- They are unable to leverage early payment discounts, volume discounts, and trade credits as mentioned in the contract terms.
+- The large business leaks revenue as it is unable to leverage early and prompt payment discounts, volume discounts, and trade credits mentioned in the contract terms.

-- At times they have to pay multiple invoices altogether which hampers their cash flow.
+- The large business may have to pay multiple invoices together which hampers its cash flow.

 New Hackett Group research has found that nearly one-quarter of all supplier invoices are paid late.

-Procurement payment terms: Can a Source-to-pay solution help protect cashflows by monitoring contracts by payment terms?
+Source-to-pay solutions can help protect cash flow by monitoring contracts by payment terms.

 Within complex supply chains, a single company is typically both a buyer and a supplier, part of a wider network of strategic B2B relationships.
 Whether you handle buy-side contracts or sell-side contracts, payment terms will have an impact on your cash flow.
 When an organization makes a late payment to a vendor, the relationship can deteriorate, and penalties might apply because of contractual obligations and government statutes.
 One way to prevent this from happening is practicing effective communication, processes and setting up automated payments.
 If you need to make changes to a contract, it is crucial to contact a vendor immediately to enhance the payment process.